My first trip to Paris: useful Paris travel tips for a memorable and stress-free experience

 Wear comfortable shoes in Paris

 As you’ll do a lot of walking, make sure you bring comfortable footwear.
-As I visited early spring, and it was colder, I had comfortable shoes with me.
+As I visited in early spring, and it was colder, I had comfortable shoes with me.

 Have a map for your first trip to Paris, France